GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

 and you will eat the herb of the field;

-In sweat of your face, you will eat bread, until your return to the soil; that from it you were taken, that dust are you, and to dust you will return."
+In sweat of your face, you will eat bread, until your return to the earth; that from it you were taken, that dust are you, and to dust you will return."

-And the human called-out his wife's name Life-Giver (Eve); that she was Mother of all Living.
+And the Earth (Adam) called-out his wife's name Life-Giver (Eve); that she was Mother of all Living.

-And He-Who-Is God made to Human (Adam) and to his woman; tunics of skin and clothed them.
+And He-Who-Is God made to Earth (Adam) and to his woman; tunics of skin and clothed them.

 And He-Who-Is God said,
-"Behold, the human has become as one from us to know good and bad; and now —or else he will send his hand and take also from the Tree of Life and eat and live to the-age—
+"Behold, the Earth (Adam) has become as one from us to know good and bad; and now —or else he will send his hand and take also from the Tree of Life and eat and live to the-age—

-And He-Who-Is God sent him from Garden of Delight (Eden); to serve the soil from there which he was taken.
+And He-Who-Is God sent him from Garden of Delight (Eden); to serve the earth from there which he was taken.
-And he banished the human;
-and he caused to dwell east of Garden of Delight (Eden) the Approaching-Ones; and the Flame of the Sword, the Overturning, to keep the way to the Tree of Life.
+And he banished the Earth (Adam); and he caused to dwell east of Garden of Delight (Eden) the Approaching-Ones; and the Flame of the Sword, the Overturning, to keep the way to the Tree of Life.